SphtKr/CourseProject/metapyquod-dev/README.md

 ### Extending the Image

-Instead of creating a persistent container as above, in most cases it would be better to extend the existing image, for instance installing additional python modules or packages.
+Instead of creating a persistent container as described above, in most cases it would be better to extend the existing image and create your own, for instance installing additional python modules or packages.
 You would do this by creating your own `Dockerfile` and using `metapyquod-dev` in the `FROM` directive.
 For instance, this creates a derivative image that includes the `less` command in the shell (if you really wanted):

 ```
 FROM sphtkr/metapyquod-dev:python3.8